paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 <details>
 <summary>Click to view</summary>

 | Document | Date | LiteTest | Comment | Author/Editor |
 |----------|------------|----------------------------------------------------------|--------------------|
 | 1.0 | 2026‑06‑11 | 1.0.0 | Initial version. | Paul Sinclair |

-The **Document** column tracks the version `M.u` (Major, update) of this LiteTesf document.
-The **LiteTest** column records the latest LiteTest version at the time this document version was published.
+The `Document` column tracks the version `M.u` (Major, update) of this LiteTest document.
+The `LiteTest` column records the latest LiteTest version at the time this document version was published.

-The current LiteTest version is defined by the LiteTest Runner API `LT_VERSION` macro, which specifies a string of the form `"M.m.p"` (Major, minor, patch).
+The current LiteTest version is defined by the `LT_VERSION` macro in the LiteTest Runner API, which specifies a string of the form `"M.m.p"` (Major, minor, patch).

-The document’s **Major** version matches the LiteTest Runner's Major version.
+The document’s `Major` version matches the LiteTest Runner's Major version.
-The **update** version tracks updates to this document itself and does not correspond to the LiteTest Runner's minor or patch versions.
+The `update` version tracks updates to this document itself and does not correspond to the LiteTest Runner's minor or patch versions.
 The update version is incremented whenever this document is updated without a change to the major version, and it resets to `0` when the major version is incremented.